npm package discovery and stats viewer.

 How It Works

-Grass runs a single server that does two things:
+Grass runs a single HTTP server that handles everything:

 1. Serves a chat UI — A full-featured React app, embedded directly in the binary.
 No separate frontend to deploy.

-2. Bridges to Claude — Each chat session creates a real Claude agent session via the Claude Agent SDK.
-Claude sees your project files, can edit code, run commands — everything it normally does.
+3. Bridges to AI agents — Each chat session creates a real agent session via the Claude Agent SDK (for Claude Code) or the Opencode SDK.
+The agent sees your project files, can edit code, run commands — everything it normally does.

 The connection is local.
 Your prompts go from your browser, over your WiFi, to the grass server running on your machine.
-Claude runs locally on your machine through the SDK.
-Nothing leaves your network (except Claude's own API calls to Anthropic).
+Nothing leaves your network (except the agent's own API calls to Anthropic or its configured provider).

 Sessions are persistent

 Close your browser tab.
 Your phone dies.
 The WiFi drops.
-It doesn't matter — your Claude session keeps running.
+It doesn't matter — your agent session keeps running on your machine.
 When you reconnect, you pick up right where you left off.
-Session history is loaded from disk and streamed back to you.
+Claude Code session history is loaded from its transcript files on disk; Opencode history is fetched from its local server.

 Permissions are forwarded to you

-When Claude wants to do something that needs approval (run a bash command, write a file), you'll see a permission prompt right in the chat UI.
+When the agent wants to do something that needs approval (run a bash command, edit a file, fetch a URL), you'll see a permission prompt right in the chat UI.
 You approve or deny from your phone.
 You stay in control.

 Commands